Life in Six Brief Moments

 After these two moments, there followed three crystaline, transformative moments of spiritual baptism so profound that I have never found words to describe them.
 The first at the base of the Sun Dance Tree, the second at the base of the Sun Moon Dance Tree and the third when a specific Ceremonial Pipe touched my hands.

 And finally, the sixth defining moment of my life so far was when the spiritual marriage to my soulmate ended in 2001.

-I am astounded at how long the pain of that first moment and that last moment permeated and lasted through time and also how alike the two moments were, in terms of how utterly decimated I was by them both.
+I am astounded at how long the pain of that first moment (when I was four and experienced abuse and incest) and that last moment (when I experienced the loss of my soulmate) permeated and lasted through time and also how alike the two moments were, in terms of how utterly decimated I was by them both.

 As surprised as I am at the full circle similarity of two events divided by decades, I am equally astounded by how quickly the other moments — the moments of potent undeniable spirit connection, faded.

 It is as if my entire life has been spent standing in front of a large, gray, metal door, spanning so far on either side that the door is all I can see, even in peripheral vision.
 I could not back up from the door although I repeatedly went off to one side or the other with destructive habits over the years.
 Each time I again looked up, there the door stood as if I never moved, or as if it moved with me.

 Life has meant asking repeatedly “is that all there is?” while knowing there was more, there, behind that door, at which I did not ever knock uponbecause I intuitively knew it would not open to knocks but to an infusion of Grace.
 That Grace came at the Sun Dance Tree, and the Sun Moon Dance Tree.
 It came once more when I held the Pipe.